brightsg/Dubrovnik/Readme.md

 - Calling managed code (functions, properties, fields) from native code.

-- Building an app bundle that contains everything to run a Cocoa fronted .NET app with the exception of the Mono64.framework (which is loaded from /Library/Frameworks).
+- Building an app bundle that contains everything to run a Cocoa fronted .NET app with the exception of the Mono.framework (which is loaded from /Library/Frameworks).

 - Automatic native Cocoa binding for managed classes that implement INotifyPropertyChanging and INotifyPropertyChanged.